 Children new to sailing always start in a Mercury sailboat pictured below.

 Sailors can choose to attend either of our 3 1/2 week programs or join us for the entire 7 weeks.
 We offer 3 different time slots which depend on experience and age.
 Six to eight year olds generally do best in the 8-10 a.m. time slot.
-Eight to 11 year olds or those sailors who have successfully completed the 8-10 a.m. time slot are best suited for the 10 a.m. to noon class.
+Nine to 11 year olds or those sailors who have successfully completed the 8-10 a.m. time slot are best suited for the 10 a.m. to noon class.
 Teen beginners or those with previous Mercury experience belong in the 1-4 p.m. time slot.
 As always, you can contact the registrar with any questions about which class is best for your child.

 Children who have attained the necessary skills in the previous year's Mercury program may be invited to join the Optimist program.
 The Opti is a single-handed boat skippered by 8 - 15 year olds across the world.
 Since this is the best boat for young people to improve sailing skills, we encourage children up to age 15 to continue racing their Optimists as long as possible.
 There is good competition on the Great South Bay and across the country in the Optimist Class.
 The top sailors compete in the Opti until they age out (officially the end of the calendar year in which they turn 15) or until they no longer fit comfortably in the boat (usually over 5'2" and over 115-120 pounds.)

 We have a limited number of spots and boats available for this program.
-There are three different time slots for opti sailors.
-Beginner opti sailors start in the 8 - 10 am time slot, and over the years, as their skills progress, they will move into the later time slots.
+There are different time slots for opti sailors.
+Beginner Opti sailors start in the 8 - 10 am time slot, and over the years, as their skills progress, they will move into the later time slots.
 Placement is based on experience as well as physical body size and abilities.

 Our Opti program runs Monday through Thursday and is a 7 week session.
 Because they will be sailing by themselves, children must have significant previous sailing experience to participate.
 We have a limited number of club boats available for students to use and a limited number of rack spaces for those who have their own Opti.